Taofeek-ATom/alx-system_engineering-devops/0x01-shell_permissions/README.md

-changing the mod of  the file
+changing mode using the mirror mod